 How to Support a Survivor:* The How to Support a Survivor program provides concrete tools that can help friends, family members, and colleagues of survivors of sexual assault support the course of a survivor’s recovery.
 This program identifies helping behaviors that support survivors of sexual assault while also educating supporters about behaviors that can be harmful and how to avoid them.
 Click here.

 Safe Helpline 101:* This program provides an overview of Safe Helpline, including services offered, information about the secure technology platform, and steps taken to protect the anonymity and confidentiality of users.
 Most importantly, this program describes how Safe Helpline services augment and support Sexual Assault Response Coordinators and Victim Advocates (SARC/SAPR VA) in their efforts to meet the needs of sexual assault survivors.
 The target audience for this program is SARCs, SAPR VAs, and other responders interested in learning more about Safe Helpline.
 Click here.

-You can take these programs anonymously or register to receive D-SAACP credit by following the step-by-step instructions with screenshots for how to register and navigate to the Safe Helpline self-paced online educational programs here.
+You can take these programs anonymously by visiting the individual program pages or register to receive D-SAACP credit for programs marked with an asterisk* by following these step-by-step instructions with screenshots for how to register and navigate to the Safe Helpline self-paced online educational programs here.